Brain Stimulation and Function

-This study is for children and young adults (8-21 years) who have had a stroke before, during or up to one year after birth and as a result have weakness on one side of the body (hemiparesis).
-The focus of this study is specifically on the function of the weaker hand.
+This study is for children and young adults (7-21 years) who have had a stroke before, during or up to one year after birth and as a result have weakness on one side of the body (hemiparesis).

-- Perform activities with the weaker hand (such as squeezing)
+- Perform activities with the weaker hand using finger movements

 - Follow and respond to simple directions

 - Have no evidence of seizure activity within the last 2 years